atharva-naik/CodeCollab/data/FCDS/piazza_issues.md

 **This can be, and was answered through the documentation:**
 "when shuffle is set to True, the DataLoader will create a new random order of samples at the start of each epoch.
 You can read more : https://pytorch.org/docs/stable/_modules/torch/utils/data/dataloader.html#DataLoader"

+# Issue 5: Q9 Not getting correct accuracy
+## This person was getting low accuracy on the hidden test cases
+Solution: "At the end of Q8 you need to load the stored state dict back into the model."
+They forgot the `model.load_state_dict()` step (forgot to load the model checkpoint).
+I have done this mistake before too :/

+# Issue 6: Timing out on sail (even though only Q1 was submitted)
+## This person was getting timeout issues
+Repeated list concatenation is expensive (you have to create a new list every time).
+You should use the appropriate methods to modify self.data and self.labels in place.